anon-blue/anon.blue/README.txt

 a wsbsbsbsbsbsbbsbs
                                                                h
-                                   heyJamie Lee Pierce, Born: 09/16/1994, His Cu rrent Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
+                                   heyJamie Lee Pierce, Born: 09/16/1994, His Cu rrent Address: 318 Mcglone dddddddddddddddddddddddddddddddddddddddds house.)
 Wan ted for raping his sister and his own 3 year old daughter (at the time was only
 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3